juzzzzzt/Study-of-clustering-methods-in-market-basket-analysis/README.md

 .xlsx files — Excel files containing intermediate calculation results, final output tables, and matrices used for reporting or visualization.

 Clustering Results:
+8_klasters.xlsx: Contains results from clustering with 8 clusters.
 10_klasters.xlsx: Contains results from clustering with 10 clusters.
 12_klasters.xlsx: Contains results from clustering with 12 clusters.
-8_klasters.xlsx: Contains results from clustering with 8 clusters.
+8_klasters_ne_summa.xlsx: Contains results from clustering with 8 clusters for each individual client.
+10_klasters_ne_summa.xlsx: Contains results from clustering with 10 clusters for each individual client.
+12_klasters_ne_summa.xlsx: Contains results from clustering with 12 clusters for each individual client.
 EM_8_klasters_ne_summa.xlsx: Clustering results using Expectation-Maximization (EM) algorithm with 8 clusters (excluding sum metrics).
 association_rules.xlsx: Contains association rules derived from the dataset.
 клиенты_c_кластерами_EM.xlsx: Customer data clustered using the EM algorithm.